 Why Is Obsolete Inventory a Problem?

 Any product that a business can’t sell can cut into profit margins and disrupt the supply chain and fulfillment operations of any brand.
 What’s more, until a brand unloads the obsolete inventory, the brand might still be incurring storage costs.
 The longer a company holds on to obsolete stock , the higher the lost cost will be.

-As much as 30% of an average brand’s stock can be obsolete at any given time, so devising a plan for handling this obsolete inventory is key to ensuring the disruption to the supply chain and fulfillment operations are minimal.
+According to Manufacturing.net, as much as 30% of an average brand’s stock can be obsolete at any given time, so devising a plan for handling this obsolete inventory is key to ensuring the disruption to the supply chain and fulfillment operations are minimal.

-How to Determine Which Inventory Is Obsolete?
+How to Identify Obsolete Inventory

 Inventory management is critical to ensuring a healthy supply chain, and it’s incredibly important to determine which products are already obsolete in value and which products are slow – moving and might soon be obsolete , regardless of whether you are handling standard or meltable inventory.

 An inventory tracking system that offers real-time and regular updates provides actionable inventory data to help you make informed stock decisions.
 Flowspace offers industry-leading fulfillment solutions and ecommerce software that powers insights and efficiencies for merchants selling online and ensures effective inventory tracking.
 The Flowspace platform offers real-time visibility into orders, inventory, and more, and offers easy-to-implement control over supply chain systems.